johanpiquet/jopi-rewrite/_doc/utilities/terminal-colors.md

 # Terminal Colors

-> TODO: is now migrated to Jopi-Node-Space.
+> TODO: is now migrated to jopi-toolkit.
 Doc must be updated.

 Jopi Rewrite provides a set of tools to write colored text in the terminal.